ADN182/docker-openjabnab/README.md

 ## Updates
 TODO after image pulled:
-- change [OpenJabNabServers] in config file /var/www/OpenJabNab/server/bin with your domain
+- change [OpenJabNabServers] in config file /var/www/OpenJabNab/server/bin with your domain You can make a volume mapping with your own openjabnab config file pointing on that internal container file : /var/www/OpenJabNab/server/bin/openjabnab.ini

 ## Ports
 - port 80:  PHP web site for administraction (shoul be exposed)